tadhgboyle/tab/README.md

 - Add PDF printing of all users transactions
 - Seperate orders, users and stats into weeks
 - Allow user to change light/dark mode

+## Issues/Bugs:
+- After returning one item in an order, if they want to return the whole thing, only refund where the deserialized is R0
+- "Total Returned" update to reflect R0
+- Edit "Status" message to be more informative and clear
+- Add check for return button to see if all items have been returned but the order hasn't been set to 1
+    - Hide button and update value if so